cosmos/gravity-bridge/module/x/gravity/spec/05_end_block.md

 Each abci end block call, the operations to update queues and validator set changes are specified to execute.

+## Valset Creation

+Every endblock, we run the following procedure to determine whether to make a new `Valset` which will then need to be signed by all validators.

+1. If there are no valset requests, create a new one.
+2. If there is at least one validator who started unbonding in current block, create a `Valset`.
+This will make sure the unbonding validator has to provide an attestation to a new Valset that excludes them before they completely Unbond.
+Otherwise they will be slashed.
+3. If power change between validators of CurrentValset and latest valset request is > 5%, create a new `Valset`.

+If the above conditions are met, we create a new `Valset` using the procedure described [here](03_state_transitions.md#valset-creation)

 ## Slashing

 Slashing groups multiple types of slashing (validator set, batch and claim slashing).
 We will cover how these work in the following sections.